 We know every bug plays an important part in the eco-system, but when a stinging insect joins your garden party uninvited, it can spoil the mood.
 Some people are very allergic to their stings, so while we preach harmony with our flying friends, sometimes you just need to know how to get rid of wasps and hornets safely.

-Learn how to get rid of wasps and you'll be able to avoid the most annoying of garden visitors.
-Wasps start to build their nests in spring, so if you've noticed lots in your garden then now is the time to get rid of them.
+Wasps start to build their nests in spring, so that is the best time to protect your home and prevent a problem.
 By summer, they could have built up a nest that you'll need to call in the professionals to deal with.

 Consult our how to get rid of pests at home guide if you're not sure wasps are the critter you need to buzz off.

-As is the case when dealing with most uninvited house guests, a wasp, yellow jacket or hornet infestation can be pretty unpleasant, especially because of the risk of them stinging you.
+As is the case when dealing with most uninvited house guests, a wasp, yellow jacket or hornet infestation can be pretty unpleasant.
+Nobody wants to get stung.

 Unlike bees, wasps and their more dangerous relatives, yellow jackets and hornets, don't die once they've stung you and can sting many times.
 It means you need to be extremely careful when trying to get rid of them.
 One of the biggest no-nos is to swat at them or worse, hose them because they will come back fighting.